asemio/SZXX/README.md

 #### Returns:
 `'a Xlsx.row Sequence.t` where `'a` is the type of your cell_parser.

 Note that a `Sequence.t` is an ephemeral data structure.
-Each element can only be seen once, for example calling `Sequence.is_empty` will attempt to generate the next element in the Sequence to return true if there was one, _but that element will be lost_.
+Each element can only be seen once, so for example calling `Sequence.is_empty` will attempt to generate the next element in the Sequence to return true if there was one, _but that element will be lost_.

 SZXX generates elements on demand, meaning that it will not read more raw data until necessary.